Wednesday 5th March, 2014

 The official recommendations provided by the British Horse Society state that the minimum size for a stall is 12 feet square for most horses and 12 feet by 12 feet for larger horses.
 Ponies require ten feet square, or 10 feet by 12 feet for large ponies.

-Other items that you will need include a water bucket or other source of drinking water and a feed tub both of which should be fastened to the wall; rings so that you can tie up the horse; a hay-rack or hay net or bag; along with a selection of items to keep the horse happy, for instance toys to play with.
+Other items that you will need along with your horse stable include a water bucket or other source of drinking water and a feed tub both of which should be fastened to the wall; rings so that you can tie up the horse; a hay-rack or hay net or bag; along with a selection of items to keep the horse happy, for instance toys to play with.